What is sudden cardiac arrest (SCA)?

 - CPR: MedlinePlus Health Topic (National Library of Medicine) Also in Spanish

-- Defibrillators (National Heart, Lung, and Blood Institute)
+- What Are Defibrillators?
+(National Heart, Lung, and Blood Institute)

 - Coronary Artery Anomalies (Texas Heart Institute) Also in Spanish

-- Heart Attack or Sudden Cardiac Arrest: How Are They Different?
-(American Heart Association)
+- Heart Attack and Sudden Cardiac Arrest Differences (American Heart Association)

 - How Devices in Public Places Can Restart Hearts (Food and Drug Administration) Also in Spanish

 - Ventricular Fibrillation (Mayo Foundation for Medical Education and Research) Also in Spanish